communitytlv/cocoahero.github.com/_posts/2011-04-08-Using-Hex-Codes-With-UIColor.md

 layout: post
 title: Using Hex Codes With UIColor
 tags: cocoa, objective-c, ios-dev
+summary: Being a transplant from web design and development, I have always struggled with converting from hexadecimal representations of colors to RGB.
+Usually when I am designing an iOS application, I try to use colors that I have used in web designs.
+The fact that I had to convert hex codes into RGB values annoyed me.
 ---
 Being a transplant from web design and development, I have always struggled with converting from hexadecimal representations of colors to RGB.
 Usually when I am designing an iOS application, I try to use colors that I have used in web designs.
 The fact that I had to convert hex codes into RGB values annoyed me.